Data visualization with data refinery

 Step 3: Use Data Flow steps to keep track of your work

 What if we do something we don’t want?
-We can undo (or redo) an action using the circular arrows:
+Data Refinery keeps track of the steps and we can undo (or redo) an action using the circular arrows:

 As you refine your data, IBM Data Refinery keeps track of the steps in your data flow.
 You can modify them and even select a step to return to a particular moment in your data’s transformation.